lijingwei0502/icml-rebuttal/README.md

 # icml-rebuttal

-We sincerely thank all the reviewers.
-For detailed figures, please download the PDF.
+We sincerely thank all the reviewers for their time and feedback.
+For detailed figures, please refer to the PDF.